hairyhenderson/gomplate/docs/content/functions/data.md

 over regular unencrypted HTTP, while `vault+https://` and `vault://` are equivalent, and indicate that requests must be sent over HTTPS.

+List support is also available when the URL ends with a `/` character.
+In order for this to work correctly, the authenticated token must have permission to use the [`list` capability](https://www.vaultproject.io/docs/concepts/policies.html#list) for the given path.

 This table describes the currently-supported authentication mechanisms and how to use them, in order of precedence:

 | auth backend | configuration |